There are several possible reasons why you’re looking for an alternative to the barbell upright row.

 In fact, research shows that tests commonly used to diagnose impingement syndrome, such as the Hawkins-Kennedy Test (pain on internal rotation with the arm elevated to 90 degrees), have limited diagnostic accuracy .

-Mark Surdyka, a Doctor of Physical Therapy and Strength & Conditioning Coach at E3 Rehab, talks more about the subject in the video below.
+Mark Surdyka, a physical therapist at E3 Rehab, talks more about the subject in the video below.

 None of this means the upright row doesn’t have the potential to cause shoulder pain, just that the causes of that pain are not quite as clear cut as was once believed.